In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 Animal Clinic, San Antonio, Texas.

-understanding that the board secretary at the TSBVME ultimately makes the final
+that time the board secretary at the TBVME ultimately made the final

 decision on the outcome of a complaint at the informal conference stage.